 Thank you for your interest in a position with the Mukwonago Fire Department.
-We are currently recruiting for the following positions:
+We are currently recruiting for Paid-on-Call Firefighter/EMTB, AEMT, EMTP, CCEMTP (no experience necessary) and Full-Time Firefighter-Paramedic Eligibility List.
+Please review this posting for additional information regarding the eligibility list.

 We ask all members of the Mukwonago Fire Department to be cross trained as both Firefighters and EMTs.
 The Department will assist you in obtaining your training should you not have the basics.
 Once you have completed your basic training, you will be offered additional training throughout your career.

 The paid-on-call positions require each member cover a 12 hour shift at least 12 times per month.
 Evening duty shifts are scheduled on-call every 3rd night from 18:00 to 06:00 the next morning.
 While on-call, we require you are in the Village or Town of Mukwonago and available to respond.
 A number of our personnel respond from their homes while spending time with their families.
 The option to stay at the station for persons living out of the area is an option.

 The paid-on-premise positions are scheduled 06:00 to 18:00 with a maximum average of 24 hours per week.
 During scheduled shifts, we require paid-on-premise personnel to be at Station 1 for the entire shift.

 The fire/EMS career is not a Monday through Friday occupation.
 Emergencies do happen on the weekends.
 The part-time paid-on-premise positions will be scheduled for all weekend shifts.
 The weekend day schedule is available to all members on a sign-up basis, however the night paid-on-call personnel assigned to that particular evening are expected to be available during the day also.

 Should you not be able to cover your assigned shift, we use a scheduling application to trade your shift with another member or to obtain the coverage needed for a few hours.